-When the school signed up for the 'Grow & Learn’ programme at Thrive, offering 14 to 19-year olds the chance to study for a horticultural qualification, he was keen to join.
-The course also helps develop numeracy, literacy and life skills whilst at the same time building confidence and self-esteem.
+When James’ school signed up for the 'Grow & Learn’ programme at Thrive, offering 14 to 19-year olds the chance to study for a horticultural qualification, he was keen to join.

-James loved it and under the guidance of the horticultural therapy team he has achieved the City & Guilds Level 1 in Horticulture and was offered the opportunity to help design and construct a garden at BBC Gardeners’ World Live along with the other Thrive students.
+James loved it and under the guidance of the horticultural therapy team he has achieved the City & Guilds Level 1 in Horticulture and was offered the opportunity to help design and construct an award-winning garden at BBC Gardeners’ World Live along with the other Thrive students.

-James and his classmates all live with a variety of disabilities but at Thrive it's all about ability and with the help of a Horticultural Therapist who adapted the tasks and techniques to meet their individual needs it means they can garden and even rose to the challenge of designing and building a show garden!
+James and his classmates all live with a variety of disabilities but with the help of a Horticultural Therapist who adapted the tasks and techniques to meet their individual needs it means they can garden and even design and build a show garden!

 James’ enthusiasm for gardening has been infectious and his Mum, Dad and Grandad have helped him to create a vegetable garden at home.

-James’ Mum Jenny told us that he has gone from being fairly quiet and shy to showing real confidence in his abilities and is looking forward to finding his first paid job.
+James’ mum says that he has gone from being fairly quiet and shy to showing real confidence in his abilities and is looking forward to finding his first paid job.